Town-of-Impostors/TownOfImpostors/README.md

 - Launch the game via Among Us.exe
 - In the top-left corner, below Among Us version, you should see _Town Of Impostors vX.X.X Mod by AJMix_

+**Uninstalling the Mod**
+- If you copied the Among Us folder as instructed by the Installation Steps, simply delete the copied folder.
+- If you did not, and you unzipped the mod into your main Among Us folder, then you have to delete the following folders & files:
+  - **BepInEx** folder, **mono** folder, **doorstop.ini**, **winhttp.dll**

 <p>If you don't see this message please take a look at the
   <a href="#troubleshooting">troubleshooting section</a>.
 </p>